SumoLogic/sumologic-otel-collector/pkg/processor/k8sprocessor/README.md

       passthrough: true
     ```

-    This will ensure that the agents detect the IP address as add it as an attribute to all span resources.
+    This will ensure that the agents detect the IP address as add it as an attribute to all records.
     Agents will not make any k8s API calls, do any discovery of pods or extract any metadata.

 1. Configure the collector as usual

     No special configuration changes are needed to be made on the collector.
 It'll automatically detect
-    the IP address of spans sent by the agents as well as directly by other services/pods.
+    the IP address of records sent by the agents as well as directly by other services/pods.

 ## Caveats